let-def/ocamllex-refill/refill-purpose.md

 The patch introduces a new "refill" action associated to a lexing rule.
 It's optional and if unused the lexer specification and behavior are unchanged.

-When specified, it allows the user to take back control flow when the lexer is refilling.
-As the lexbuf refilling function is usually full of side-effects, it's often desirable to interrupt and resume later.
+When specified, it allows the user to control the way the lexer is refilled.
+For example, an appropriate refill handler could perform the blocking operations of refilling under a concurrency monad such as `Lwt` or `Async`, to work better in a cooperative concurrency setting.

 To make use of this feature, a lexing rule should be upgraded from: